 4. Weight Loss

-The low-impact exercise from cat puzzles can also help chunky, lazy cats slim down who just aren’t interested in typical exercise and games.
+The low-impact exercise from cat puzzles can also help chunky, lazy cats who just aren’t interested in typical exercise and games.
 Stick to puzzle toys that keep your cat moving regularly throughout the day to help her burn calories.

 5. Learn to Play Solo

 Some cats are needier than others, but we all know that we can’t spend all day playing with them.
 Puzzle toys are a great way to teach your cat to self-soothe and keep themselves entertained when we are not able to engage them.

 Cats are notoriously picky eaters.
 They may like their food one day, and the next, refuse to even look at it.
 Inconsistent eating habits can lead to weight problems, malnutrition, and other health issues, so it’s important to find ways to keep your cat excited about dinner time.

 A great way to encourage better eating habits is to make mealtime fun.
 Simply tossing your cat's food in a bowl might not strike her fancy, but using a cat puzzle feeder Canada can make every meal a mentally stimulating game.

 Cat food puzzle toys are also great for cats who love food too much.
 If your cat eats too fast, then food puzzles for cats are a great way to slow her down and give her body a chance to better digest the nutrients.